 Before the application of oversubscription criteria, children with a statement of special educational need or Education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.
 (1.6) Parents of children who have not been offered a place at the school may ask for their child's name to be placed on a waiting list.
-The waiting list will be maintained until such time as the parents or carers no longer wish their child's name to be held and will be operated using the same admissions criteria listed above, Placing a child's name on the waiting list does not guarantee that a place will become available.
+The waiting list will be maintained until the end of the Autumn Term 2025.
+Placing a child's name on the waiting list does not guarantee that a place will become available.
 This does not prevent parents from exercising their right to appeal against the decision not to offer a place.
 It is possible that, when a child is directed under the local authority's fair access protocol they will take precedence over those children already on the list.
 The school's waiting list will be re-ranked, in line with the published oversubscription criteria, every time a child is added.